Joe Exotic: Feud with Carole Baskin

 In 2011, Exotic copied the Big Cat Rescue name and various identifying aspects of the sanctuary's branding in his marketing, rebranding his traveling show as "Big Cat Rescue Entertainment" with a Florida phone number.
 Baskin said that she was quickly inundated with emails and phone calls from distraught supporters who assumed that she was operating the traveling show.
 Baskin sued Exotic for trademark infringement and was eventually awarded a $1 million settlement from him although she was unable to collect most of it.
-Two years later, Exotic filed for bankruptcy.
+As a result of the order, Exotic filed for bankruptcy.
+In 2012, Exotic began making a series of threats against Baskin on social media platforms including Facebook and YouTube.

 In 2015, Exotic's mother Shirley was sued by Big Cat Rescue over assets that belonged to Exotic or the G.W.
 Zoo being transferred into and out of her name.
 In May 2020, the United States District Court for the Western District of Oklahoma ruled that Exotic fraudulently transferred ownership of the park to his mother to avoid paying debts resulting from the earlier settlement, awarding ownership to Baskin and giving Exotic's former business partner Jeff Lowe until October 1 to vacate the premises.
 Baskin decided to sell the park with deed restrictions prohibiting the keeping of exotic animals.
 Lowe relocated the animals to Thackerville, Oklahoma, intending to open a new park there, but the U.S. Justice Department filed a lawsuit citing Lowe's history of poor animal care; the new park never opened and federal authorities seized all remaining cats in May 2021.

 Steve Irwin Memorial and TV studio fire

 On March 26, 2015, a fire broke out at the G.W.
 Zoo, destroying the Steve Irwin Memorial and Exotic's TV studio, where he shot his YouTube videos and stored footage for a planned reality series.
-All but one of Michael Jackson's alligators were killed.
+All but one of the Neverland Ranch alligators were killed.
 The blaze was thought to have been started by an arsonist, possibly a vindictive employee, but no one was ever arrested.
 Exotic blamed animal rights activists for the incident, while Tiger King speculated that the perpetrator may have been Exotic himself or Rick Kirkham, the reality TV producer who worked with him.

 Kirkham asserts that Exotic and zoo employees sought to destroy incriminating footage he had stored in the TV studio.
 Kirkham says that Exotic killed some of his own tigers, and that he had video of Exotic killing animals, but it was lost in the fire.
 During an interview, Kirkham remarked, "There was footage in there of Exotic actually killing animals for fun.
 In the course of my year, he walked up to a tiger he didn't like and just shot it in the head."